Descriptors Design Spec (v1.3)¶

 Command¶

-CommandDescriptor defines a core command affordance.
-Commands are part of the descriptor foundation because they provide the stable cross-language execution surface, but unlike dances they are not domain-extensible in this phase.
+CommandType defines a core command affordance.
+Commands are part of the descriptor foundation because they provide the stable cross-language execution surface, but unlike dances they are not domain-definable in this phase.

 Wrappers: